jonathanvdc/flame-brainfuck/docs/compiling-brainfuck.md

   * A handle to the `array` variable.
 This is encoded as a `IVariable` instance in Flame.
   * A handle to the `index` variable.

 > `IVariable`s do not occur directly in Flame IR, which consists exclusively of expressions (`IExpression`) and statements (`IStatement`).
-Instead, they can be used to build expressions and statements that set the variables they represent using `IExpression CreateGetExpression()` and `IStatement CreateSetStatement(IExpression Value)`.
+Instead, they can be used to build expressions and statements that get and set the variables they represent using `IExpression CreateGetExpression()` and `IStatement CreateSetStatement(IExpression Value)`.

 Additionally, we'd also like to store a _derived_ value: a variable that represents `array[index]`.
 We could build this variable every time that it's requested, but it's probably more efficient to construct it once and then save it.